 Richard B. Winston

-SWI Observation Extractor is used to read an output file of the SWI package in MODFLOW-2005 (Harbaugh, 2005) or MODFLOW-NWT (Niswonger and others, 2011) and generate a simpler file that can readily be used in automated parameter calibration.
+SWI Observation Extractor version 1.0 is used to read an output file of the SWI package in MODFLOW-2005 (Harbaugh, 2005) or MODFLOW-NWT (Niswonger and others, 2011) and generate a simpler file that can readily be used in automated parameter calibration.
 It does this by interpolating among several simulated values saved by the SWI package.
 In the SWI package, the user can specify cells at which simulated values will be saved at each time step.
 The file containing the simulated values can be either an ASCII text file or a binary file.
 SWI Observation Extractor can handle either one.
 When parameter estimation, is performed, it is convenient to be able to have a smaller file that contains little beyond the simulated value at the specific times and locations where an observation was made.

-SWI Observation Extractor allows the user to specify several of the observation locations and provide a weight for each one these weights are used to calculate simulated values at the observation location.
+SWI Observation Extractor allows the user to specify several of the observation locations and provide a weight for each one.
+These weights are used to calculate simulated values at the observation location.
 If an observation time does not correspond to a time in the output file generated by the SWI package, SWI Observation Extractor will interpolate linearly between values calculated for times before and after the observation time.

 It is up to the user how to assign the weights to the cells surrounding the observations.
 One way would be to use a finite element basis function.
 This is the method that is used to interpolate observed heads in MODFLOW-2000 (Hill and others, 2000) from the values calculated at the cell centers surrounding an observation location.
 As will be described later, a modified version of ModelMuse (Winston, 2009, 2014) uses this approach in assigning weights.